ros2/demos/topic_monitor/README.md

 ### Comparing the effect of data size
 The maximum message size in UDP (the underlying transport for ROS 2) is 64KB, after which messages get fragmented into smaller parts and sent individually.
 Larger message requires multiple fragments to be sent, and unless all fragments are received, the reception rate of the data declines.
-For connections with "reliable" reliability policy, when the lost fragments will be re-sent.
+For connections with "reliable" reliability policy, lost fragments will be re-sent.
 For connections with "best effort" reliability, the loss of any fragment causes the whole message to be discarded by the subscriber.

 You will need two machines running ROS 2: one stationary and one mobile.